 Your tax credits may change during the year, if for example, you submit a claim for additional tax credits or your personal circumstances change.

 Revenue will issue a revised TCC to you and a notice to your employer advising of any change.
 Your employer will make the necessary adjustments when calculating your income tax liability.

 If your tax credits increase you may pay less income tax for the remainder of the year, or in some circumstances, you may be due a refund which will be made by your employer.

-Likewise, if your tax credits reduce you may pay more income tax for the remainder of the year.
-If there is a large reduction in your tax credits, resulting in an underpayment of tax, a non-cumulative TCC (week-1 basis) may be issued.
+Likewise, if your tax credits decrease you may pay more income tax for the remainder of the year.
+If there is a large reduction in your tax credits, resulting in an underpayment of of income tax, a non-cumulative TCC (week-1 basis) may be issued.
 This certificate is effective from the date of issue only and is not back dated to the start of the tax year.